Arbala-Security/Edegscan-AzureSentinel-Integration/README.md

 ![actionadd1](Images/actionadd1.png)

 Select the information from the drop down lists matching what was used in the logic app deployment.
+Be sure to select "Log Analytics Workspace" for the Resource Type.

 Add the query matching the logic app you are editing: